ulises1229/Spatial-Facility-Location/README.md

 #### 1.1.1 Hardware Requirements

-  * Minumim: Dual core processor,  1 GHz Recomended:  Quad core processor 3 GHz
+  * Minimum: Dual-core processor,  1 GHz Recommended:  Quad-core processor 3 GHz
-  * Minumim: RAM Memory de 4 GB, Recomended:16 GB
+  * Minimum: RAM Memory de 4 GB, Recomended:16 GB
-  * Minumim: 1 GB of free disk space, Recomended: 4 GB of free disk space
+  * Minimum: 1 GB of free disk space, Recommended: 4 GB of free disk space

 #### 1.1.2 Software Requirements
-  The optimization tool was sucessfully tested using the CentOS Linux distribution on its version 7.
+  The optimization tool was successfully tested using the CentOS Linux distribution on its version 7.
 In addition, it is mandatory to install the following libraries:

   * GDAL at least versión 2.0
   * OpenCV at least version 3.0
-  * Tclap  at leas berion 1.0
+  * Tclap  at leas version 1.0

 ## 1.2 Library Installation

 ### 1.2.1 OpenCV
-  Open the comand line and execute the following commands:
+  Open the command line and execute the following commands:

-  1. Acquire sudo privilleges:
+  1. Acquire sudo privileges:
   ``` bash
    su
   ```